brianjosephegan/coding-questions/README.md

-# coding_questions
+# Coding Questions
-Implementations for a selection of coding interview questions using C#.
+Implementations for a selection of coding interview questions using .NET.